TaymazKH/microservices-lambda-and-k8s-port/docs/development-guide.md

 ## Examples

-There provided example services are structured in this way:
+The provided example services are structured in this way:

 - `grpc_service`: This directory contains examples for gRPC services and clients in different languages.
 All the services are simple greeter services, as seen by their shared proto service definition in the `protos` directory.